majestic moutnains banner

 What is Archaeology?

-Today, professional archaeologists study both the prehistoric and the historic period, although those who study the distant past are more likely to be anthropologists than archaeologists.
-The key differences between the two disciplines are outlined below.
-It also differs from paleontology in that this area studies fossils of extinct species and not humans or human ancestors.
-They do share methods and tools and sometimes work on the same sites - especially where human remains are found alongside extinct species.
+Today, professional archaeologists study both prehistoric and historic periods, though those who study the most distant past are more likely to be anthropologists than archaeologists.
+Archaeology also differs from paleontology, which studies fossils of extinct species rather than humans or human ancestors.
+The two disciplines do share methods and tools, and sometimes work on the same sites, especially where human remains are found alongside extinct species.

 Learn more about becoming an archaeologist.